-Where to get that perfect photo during your
+Where to get that perfect photo during your trip to peru

 We get it.
 Sometimes getting the perfect Instagram picture really is that important.
 How else are people going to know what an awesome time you’re having?
 Just kidding.
 But really, if you plan on traveling to Peru any time soon, whether through our program or on your own, then you’re in luck.
 Below I’ve outlined some of the most Instagrammable places you can find while exploring Cusco, Peru.